 This remarkable collection became the main focus for Shanghai Art Fair 2016, including an impressive monumental sculpture of 5 meters high called Three of Life.
-From his first art exhibition, Shi’s works have been acclaimed by critics and medias in China.
-In January 2017, Simard Bilodeau Contemporary along side The Peninsula Shanghai, is preparing a solo exhibition presenting Shi’s artworks.
-A bespoke wall piece to celebrate the Year of the Rooster will also be unveiled for the event.
-That month will also be the occasion for the young artist to present a series of new artworks for the first time in America at the LA Art Show.
+Beginning with his first art exhibition, Shi’s works are acclaimed by critics and media in China.
+In January 2017, Simard Bilodeau Contemporary along side The Peninsula Shanghai, prepared a solo exhibition presenting Shi’s artworks.
+A bespoke wall piece to celebrate the Year of the Rooster was also unveiled for the event.